550 hours on Amazon River: Brazil, Peru & Ecuador by boat

 I changed my plan on this trip.
 Instead of getting out all the way in Santarém, I stopped in Monte Alegre, 8 hours before the final destination – Santarém (or 4 hours on the fast boat).

 Speedboat Tapajós – Monte Alegre to Santarém – 4 hours

 Departure from Monte Alegre on 31st July – arrival to Santarém on 31st July – fast boat, seats, TV.
 4-hour trip.
 Price – R$40 Reais.

 Boat Luiz Afonso – Santarém to Óbidos – 7 hours

-Departure from Santarém on 23rd August – arrival to Óbidos on 24th August – medium boat, slow, sleeping in hammock, food R$10 per meal / free mineral water.
-7 hour trip.
+Departure from Santarém on 23rd August – arrival to Óbidos on 24th August – medium boat, slow, sleeping in a hammock, food R$10 per meal / free mineral water.
+7-hour trip.
 Price – R$30 reais.

 Speedboat Tapajós – Óbidos to Oriximiná – 1 hour

 Departure from Óbidos on 25th August – arrival to Oriximiná on 25th August – fast boat, seats, TV.
 1-hour trip.
 Price R$20 reais.

 Boat Cidade Oriximiná II – Oriximiná to Manaus – 36 hours